LHEP Code of Ethics

 Believing in the vital role of peer-reviewed journals in developing and maintaining a valuable and comprehensive knowledge sharing system, LHEP follows the publication code of ethics through the peer review process.

 Duplicate Submission and Plagiarism

-Manuscripts submitted to LHEP should be original and exist in HEP arXiv.
+Manuscripts submitted to LHEP should be original.
 Accordingly, all submitted manuscripts will be checked for editorial originality using the CrossCheck database.
 Manuscripts should not be submitted elsewhere while being under review by LHEP.
 Manuscripts should not have been published previously or accepted for publication elsewhere, either in whole or in part.

 Extended versions of articles published in conference proceedings could be considered provided that the original work is properly cited and the manuscript presents significant novel data and content.

 In case of usage of a work which is under review or in press, it should be cited.

 Authors are required to gain the copyright holder permission to reuse any figures or tables in the submitted manuscript.